freeDevelope/mtcnn_person/README.md

 # CPU real time pedestrian detection
 # Requirement
-Pedestrians should stand up and show their whole body.
+Pedestrians should `stand up` and `show their whole body`.
 Other postures are inaccurate

 # Test steps: